 A doctor considers the diagnosis of tropical sprue in a person with anemia and symptoms of malabsorption who lives in or has recently visited one of the areas in which the disorder commonly occurs.

 A doctor confirms the diagnosis by removing tissue (biopsy) from the small intestine using an endoscope (a flexible viewing tube equipped with a light source and a camera through which a small clipper can be inserted) and examining the tissue under a microscope.
 The doctor can identify some characteristic changes in the person's small intestine.
 A stool sample is usually analyzed to exclude parasites or bacteria as a cause.

 Blood tests are done to help determine whether people have undernutrition.

-Treatment usually results in a full recovery.
+Treatment of tropical sprue usually results in a full recovery.

 Nutritional supplements, especially folate and injections of vitamin B12, are given for several weeks.
 Other nutritional replacements are given as needed.